zhaoak/NOBODYMOVE/docs/guns-and-events.md

     - and give all projectile shooty mods ammo consumption per shot stats
     - this would give guns an effective "clip" that would still be simpler to understand than noita's recharge/cast delay/mana max system

+- also possible: give guns capacity stats for individual categories of mods, so for example a gun can hold 2 shoot mods, 2 projectile tweak mods, 1 misc effect mod, and 2 trigger mods
+    - this lets guns start out with fewer mod slots at start of game so as not to overwhelm new players, like how noita keeps mod capacity low in wands spawned in the first few stages
+    - however, we should let the player spend earned-per-run money to upgrade the gun's mod capacity in whichever category the player chooses
+- this approach would benefit greatly from tightening the definitions for mod categories so i'm gonna try to do that quickly here
+    - the simplified and renamed mod categories are:
+        - _barrel_ mods, previously called _shoot projectile_ mods, are all the ones that spawn projectiles from your gun on activation and have stats that can be modified
+            - they're called barrel mods because these are the mods that determine what barrels visually appear on the sprite of the gun ingame
+            - barrel mods can cause projectiles to spawn with specific _traits_, for example a rocket that always spawns with the explosive trait
+        - _ammo_ mods, previously called _projectile tweak_ mods, which change the stats/traits of any _barrel_ mods fired in their shared event
+            - _traits_ are any special behaviors that a projectile can do beyond just hitting an enemy and doing knockback and damage
+                - for example, exploding, homing onto enemies, fragmenting into shrapnel, ricocheting off walls, applying a status effect to hit targets, and so on
+                - traits should avoid being mutually exclusive whenever possible; having traits stack and chain off each others' effects is part of the fun
+        - _trigger_ mods, name unchanged from before, activate another event when their trigger condition is met; this new event is also editable in the gun mod ui by the player
+            - trigger mods can do more than just add an event and listen for it--they also allow for mod-provided callbacks to be run in the gun's update step
+                - this allows for complex behavior; for example, adding a laser tripwire effect to a gun's barrel that sets off the trigger mod's associated event `onTripwireDetect`; putting barrel mods in the `onTripwireDetect` event will cause them to fire when the tripwire senses an enemy so the gun literally shoots on its own
+            - considering completely abandoning the idea of having to "arm" trigger mods; cooldown already prevents quickly-chained events from creating projectile spam so only action mods could be quickly and repeatedly triggered, so probably action mods should avoid doing direct damage or stacking
+            - alternately, just make action mods not trigger unless cooldown is done just like barrel/ammo mods
+                - this doesn't even eliminate the possibility of chaining events because, remember, if an event has no barrel mods, it incurs no cooldown timer cost when run
+        - _action_ mods, previously called _misc effect_ mods, which cause specific effects to happen _immediately_ when the event containing the action mod is triggered
+            - this could be limited to only apply to projectiles with certain traits (e.g. "all explosive-trait projectiles detonate on activation")
+            - or they could be exotic, broad, and ideally very stupid (e.g. "all projectiles fired from this mod's gun move at half speed for 2s on activation")
+            - they can also have nothing to do with projectiles, e.g. "all enemies with `rust` effect are 50% slower for 5s on activation"
+            - this category is the one that's the most ideal to put in chained events in most cases

 ## first draft

 - ALL THIS STUFF IS OLD I"M JUST LEAVING IT HERE FOR IF WE WANNA REFER TO IT LATER